JSC-TechMinds/acdu-support-library/README.md

 ## Contributing

-If you thing there is some feature missing in our ACDU unit or you encounter issue while using it, feel free to report an issue in this repository.
+If you think there is a missing feature in our ACDU unit, or you encounter an issue while using it, feel free to report the issue in this repository.
 We also offer commercial support.
 Perhaps if you work on something, we can help you with that.

 ## License